lucy3/char-rnn-tensorflow/joke_prep/README.md

 - If this worked better, could there be a humor neuron, similar to this [sentiment neuron](https://blog.openai.com/unsupervised-sentiment-neuron/)?
 - How do I tune this model? (e.g. how to evaluate the quality of these outputs?)

+## TODO

+- Try on a certain type of joke (e.g. knock-knock jokes, your mom jokes)

 ## Disclaimer

 I (the human) am still learning, so much of this may be incorrect/bad.